ckan/ckanext-validation/README.md

 !['Status badges in resources'](https://i.imgur.com/9VIzfwo.png)

-Comprehensive reports are created describing issues found with the data, both at the structure level (missing headers, blank rows, etc) and at the data schema level (wrong data types, values out of range etc).
+Comprehensive reports are created describing issues found with the data, both at the structure level (missing headers, blank rows, etc) and at the data schema level (wrong data types, values out of range, etc).

 The extension also exposes all the underlying [actions](#action-functions) so data validation can be integrated in custom workflows from other extensions.